 Winsford (surrounding areas) – Northwich, CW8 & CW9; Middlewich, CW10; Tarporley, CW6.

-In Coronation Street, Sally’s character ‘Abi Franklin’ represents the amazing women that we support.
+For the Believe project the roll that stands out was ‘Abi Franklin’ in Coronation Street.
+Sally’s character represents the amazing women that we support.
 These mum’s are very often misunderstood, living with mental health conditions after experiencing traumatic events, with a lack of appropriate support.